bbc/accessibility-news-and-you/accessibility-swarms.md

 ## Be proactive
 - Any role can start a swarm – Business Analyst, Designer, Developer etc.
-- Product Owners, Project Managers & Testers – Should be asking if a swarm has taken place on a ticket
+- Product Owners, Project Managers & Testers should be asking if a swarm has taken place on a ticket

 ## Top tips
 - Work at component level rather than page level